Oct 8 2024

 The complaint grounds BDT's victim status in Article 79 of the Criminal Procedure Code, specifically subsection 3 (partners affected by crimes committed by those who direct or manage a company) and subsection 6 (any person who has suffered financial loss as a consequence of conduct violating criminal law).
 BDT requests admission as co-complainant under Article 90 of the Criminal Procedure Code, which governs concurrent complainants where more than one victim exists.

-The complaint incorporates as documentary evidence all materials previously submitted and admitted by Lisa, S.A. in the criminal file, as well as an authenticated copy of Auto No. 898 of April 12, 2022 issued by the Twelfth Civil Court, which certifies BDT's acquired rights.
+The complaint incorporates as documentary evidence all materials previously submitted and admitted by Lisa, S.A. in the criminal file, as well as an authenticated copy of <doc id="pty-31638-12-2022-04-12-a" />, issued by the Twelfth Civil Court on April 12, 2022, which certifies BDT's acquired rights.
 As expert evidence, it requests a judicial inspection of the accounting books and financial statements of Villamorey, S.A. and its registered agent, the firm Galindo, Arias y Lopez (GALA), to determine whether accounting records exist and, if found, to conduct a forensic audit.